-So we thought we’d clear up a couple of myths about cyclists on the road which kept coming up in the comments.
-In fact, did you know most cyclists are drivers too?
-Statistics released by the Department for Transport show that 80% of cyclists also hold a driving license.
+Did you know most cyclists are drivers too?
+Statistics released by the Department for Transport show that 80% of cyclists also hold a driving licence.

 Looking at Google’s search query suggestions, these are also some of the most frequently asked questions regarding cyclists too …

 While there have been frequent calls for cyclists to have to pay some form of insurance, one online petition going so far as to get 32,000 signatures in 2016, it is not a legal requirement for a cyclist to have insurance.

 Which isn’t to say that all don’t.
 Some cyclists could be covered via home insurance for example if the damaged party wishes to make a claim, as some home insurance policies cover first party property and third party liability claims.